tna-webarchive/coronavirus.data.gov.uk_URL_generator/README.md

-# coronavirus.data.gov.uk_get_URLS
+# coronavirus.data.gov.uk_URL_generator
-Generates all URLs from the gov.uk COVID dashboard for capturing with browsertrix.
+Generates all URLs from the coronavirus.data.gov.uk COVID dashboard for capturing with browsertrix.